 CytoSorbents Comments on Bank Exposure and Diversified Cash Position

-/EIN News/ -- PRINCETON, N.J., March 14, 2023 (GLOBE NEWSWIRE) -- CytoSorbents Corporation (NASDAQ: CTSO), a leader in the treatment of life-threatening conditions in the intensive care unit and cardiac surgery using blood purification via its proprietary polymer adsorption technology, announced today that it does not have any direct financial exposure to Silicon Valley Bank or Signature Bank.
+PRINCETON, N.J., March 14, 2023 (GLOBE NEWSWIRE) -- CytoSorbents Corporation CTSO, a leader in the treatment of life-threatening conditions in the intensive care unit and cardiac surgery using blood purification via its proprietary polymer adsorption technology, announced today that it does not have any direct financial exposure to Silicon Valley Bank or Signature Bank.
 CytoSorbents has diversified cash holdings in multiple financial institutions, both domestically and internationally.
 In the U.S., in cooperation with Bridge Bank, CytoSorbents currently holds the majority of its cash holdings at JP Morgan Chase and a minority at Bridge Bank.

 CytoSorbents Corporation is a leader in the treatment of life-threatening conditions in the intensive care unit and in cardiac surgery through blood purification.
 Its lead product, CytoSorb®, is approved in the European Union and distributed in 75 countries worldwide.
 It is an extracorporeal cytokine adsorber that reduces "cytokine storm" or "cytokine release syndrome" in common critical illnesses that can lead to massive inflammation, organ failure and patient death.
 In these diseases, the risk of death can be extremely high, and there are few, if any, effective treatments.
 CytoSorb is also used during and after cardiothoracic surgery to remove antithrombotic drugs and inflammatory mediators that can lead to postoperative complications, including severe bleeding and multiple organ failure.
 At the end of 2022, more than 195,000 CytoSorb devices have been used cumulatively.
 CytoSorb was originally launched in the European Union under CE mark as the first cytokine adsorber.
 Additional CE mark extensions were granted for bilirubin and myoglobin removal in clinical conditions such as liver disease and trauma, respectively, and for ticagrelor and rivaroxaban removal in cardiothoracic surgery procedures.
 CytoSorb has also received FDA Emergency Use Authorization in the United States for use in adult critically ill COVID-19 patients with impending or confirmed respiratory failure.
 The DrugSorb™-ATR antithrombotic removal system, based on the same polymer technology as CytoSorb, also received two FDA Breakthrough Device Designations, one for the removal of ticagrelor and another for the removal of the direct oral anticoagulants (DOAC) apixaban and rivaroxaban in a cardiopulmonary bypass circuit during urgent cardiothoracic procedures.
 The Company is currently conducting the FDA-approved, randomized, controlled STAR-T (Safe and Timely Antithrombotic Removal-Ticagrelor) study of 120 patients at approximately 30 centers in U.S. and Canada to evaluate whether intraoperative use of DrugSorb-ATR can reduce the perioperative risk of bleeding in patients receiving ticagrelor and undergoing cardiothoracic surgery.
 This pivotal study is intended to support U.S. FDA and Health Canada marketing approval for DrugSorb-ATR in this application.